seanbaxter/DirectXShaderCompiler/tools/clang/docs/MSVCCompatibility.rst

 * Exceptions and SEH: :partial:`Partial`.
   C++ exceptions (``try`` / ``catch`` / ``throw``) and structured exceptions (``__try`` / ``__except`` / ``__finally``) mostly
   work on x64.
 32-bit exception handling support is being worked on.
-LLVM does not model asynchronous exceptions, so it is currently impossible to catch an asynchronous exception generated in the same frame as the catching ``__try``.
+LLVM37 does not model asynchronous exceptions, so it is currently impossible to catch an asynchronous exception generated in the same frame as the catching ``__try``.
   C++ exception specifications are ignored, but this is `consistent with Visual